CodegeassBala/Notify/README.md

-Got it!
-Here's an updated version of the `README.md` to reflect that it's a **self-hosted, Docker-based notification service** rather than an SDK, and that **Makefile commands** are used to interact with it:

----

 # 📣 Notifications Service

 A self-hosted, lightweight notification system powered by **PostgreSQL** and **Kafka**.
 Easily plug this service into your existing applications to manage topic-based notifications, client subscriptions, and real-time event delivery.